Students interested in this program should apply to the department chair.

-A minimum of 36 units is required, distributed in the following way:
+A minimum of 36 units is required as follows:

-Area Courses: 21 units selected from at least two of the following three categories.
+21 units from at least two of the following categories.

 The Minor in Religious Studies is available to any non-Religious Studies major.

 A minimum of 21 units in religious studies courses or courses from other departments approved by the Religious Studies Department.

 A minimum of 15 units including three units from each of the following categories:

 A bachelor’s degree with a major in a traditional discipline.

 *A minimum of 30 units in religious studies or courses offered in other departments approved by the Religious Studies Department.